MaGIC-Analytics/Colgate_ONT_16S_analysis/raw_fast5s/README.md

-# FASTQS directory
+# Raw FAST5 files directory

-The directory for the raw FASTQ files for the project.
-You will need the files when you are submitting the project for publication.
-It is also extremely recommended to include a metadata table describing the samples as best as possible.
+Raw fast5 files from ONT sequencing can be accessed via Globus link SRA/GEO.

+The metadata table outlines sample names, grouping information, and information on the sequence run.